epikodelabs/streamix/README.md

   [![npm downloads](https://img.shields.io/npm/dm/@actioncrew%2Fstreamix.svg?style=flat-square)](https://www.npmjs.com/package/@actioncrew%2Fstreamix)
   [![min+zipped](https://img.shields.io/bundlephobia/minzip/%40actioncrew%2Fstreamix)](https://img.shields.io/bundlephobia/minzip/%40actioncrew%2Fstreamix)

 Streamix is a lightweight and alternative implementation of reactive programming concept.
 It provides similar interface of RxJS operators, but uses slightly changed concept of streams and emissions.
-It provides basic functionality for creating, subscribing to, and combining asynchronous data streams.
-But what is the gain?
+If you're already familiar with RxJS, you'll find Streamix easy to master.

+Streamix supports many of the most commonly used RxJS operators while also offering unique operators designed specifically for heavy computational tasks, leveraging the Web Workers API.
+In brief, we’re continually enhancing it with new operators to expand its capabilities.

 Today's developer is a hardened warrior, battling the asynchronous dragons of user interactions, network requests, and the ever-present threat of a lagging UI.
 Synchronous programming?
 That quaint notion is about as useful as a dial-up modem in the age of gigabit internet.